zerox80/SummonerAPIv2/README.md

 SummonerAPI v2 is a full-stack web application that provides comprehensive League of Legends player statistics, match history, champion analytics, and live build aggregation.
 Built with modern technologies and best practices, it offers a fast, responsive, and intuitive interface for analyzing player performance.

+> **⚠️ LEGAL NOTICE**
+> **SummonerAPI v2** was created under Riot Games' ["Legal Jibber Jabber"](https://www.riotgames.com/en/legal) policy using assets owned by Riot Games. **Riot Games does not endorse or sponsor this project.**
+>
+> This project is **not affiliated with, endorsed by, or sponsored by Riot Games**.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.
+>
+> **You must have your own Riot Games API key and comply with their [Terms of Service](https://developer.riotgames.com/terms) to use this application.**

 ### Why SummonerAPI v2?

 - **⚡ Lightning Fast**: Powered by Spring Boot 3.5, React 18, and Vite for optimal performance